noobskies/t3a-videoblade/memory-bank/activeContext.md

 ## Active Decisions

+- **Layout Strategy**: We moved away from a simple top-bar website layout to a persistent sidebar dashboard layout.
+This required removing global constraints from `layout.tsx` and pushing layout responsibility (max-width, padding) down to individual pages.
+- **Padding Management**: To avoid "floating box" looks on full-screen pages (like the gradient home page), the `AppShell` provides zero padding.
+Content pages apply their own standard padding (`py: 3`) via `Container`.
 - **Privacy Mapping**: TikTok's "Friends" privacy setting is mapped to a new `MUTUAL_FOLLOW_FRIENDS` enum value in `VideoPrivacy`.
 This required a schema migration (via `db push` for dev speed).
 - **Multi-Platform Publishing**: We iterate through selected platforms in the backend and create separate `PublishJob` records for each, triggering their respective Inngest events.
 This allows for independent status tracking and retries.